 This article will discuss the 4 types of emotionally immature parents that Dr. Gibson mentions in her book.
-You can also find my book review on her book on PsychCentral.com.
+You can find my review of her book on PsychCentral.com.

-According to clinical psychologist, Lindsay Gibson who wrote the book Adult Children of Emotionally Immature Parents: How to heal from distant, rejecting, or self-involved parents, the emotional parent may struggle with borderline personality disorder, narcissistic traits, bipolar disorder, or substance abuse.
+According to clinical psychologist, Lindsay Gibson, who wrote the book Adult Children of Emotionally Immature Parents: How to heal from distant, rejecting, or self-involved parents, the emotional parent may struggle with borderline personality disorder, narcissistic traits, bipolar disorder, or substance abuse.
 While displaying emotions is a normal part of human development (and a necessary part of life that children should learn about), out of control emotions can frighten and even traumatize a normally developing child.
-Out of control emotions are often difficult for youngsters to predict.
-This inability to predict a parent’s emotions can lead to the child struggling with fear of emotional attachment to others, low self-esteem, depression, anxiety, and a host of other challenges.
+Out of control emotions tend to be difficult for youngsters to predict or fully understand.
+An inability to predict a parent’s emotions can lead to the child struggling with fear of emotional attachment to others, low self-esteem, depression, anxiety, and a host of other challenges.

 Lets take a look at the remaining 3 categories of emotionally immature parents: